PravalikaChinnaiah/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import required Python libraries and create the dataset with study hours (input) and marks (output).
+1.Import required Python libraries and create the dataset with study hours (input) and marks (output).

 2.Divide the dataset into training and testing sets.